weyoume/wenode/doc/building.md

 ### BUILD_TESTNET=[OFF/ON]

-Builds Eznode for use in a private testnet.
+Builds Node for use in a private testnet.
 Also required for building unit tests.

 ### SKIP_BY_TX_ID=[OFF/ON]